Skip to content

 3. Optional: import any existing user bindings, from keyindings.json, by calling Master Key: Import User Keybindings in this new toml file

-4. Add bindings, as per the binding format and command documentation.
+4. Add/edit bindings, using the binding format and command documentation as a guide.

 5. Activate the bindings with Master Key: Activate Keybindings at any time.